-Also, as online professional networking opportunities arise, professionals with profiles on networks such as LinkedIn find themselves in need of a professional headshot.
-Another good candidate for headshots is professionals and business owners with their own websites.
+Also, as online professional networking opportunities arise, professionals with profiles on networks such as LinkedIn need a professional headshot.
+Another good candidate for headshots is professionals and business owners with their websites.
 They can show off a good headshot in the About Us section of their site to create a human connection.

 A business has a specific ethos they want to convey.
 And if posing their employees against that backdrop is how they get that ethos, that is ok.
 But those backdrops aren’t the only places you can shoot these sessions.
-As a matter of fact, you don’t have to shoot them inside at all.
+You don’t have to shoot them inside at all.

-Another way to get a fantastic headshot is just to engage with your client, keep talking while everything is set up, and keep shooting, I can’t tell you how many times I’ve got a money shot by keep shooting and capturing that candid and natural headshot.
+Keep shooting even when fixing poses or taking a break.
+I can’t tell you how many times I’ve got a money shot by keep shooting and capturing that candid and natural headshot.
 People love it because you get the authentic side of them.